Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 This is no nightmare.

 “Hitori?”
-Through the crackling embers, his grandmother calls, and the flaring tempest begins to recede as if it finally decided it was done gorging itself.
+Through the crackling embers, his grandmother calls.
+“Hitori, are you done eating already?”
+The flaring tempest begins to recede as if it finally decided it was done gorging itself.

-His parents mindlessly scrape their chopsticks across the ceramic dishes in jagged, inhuman movements, food rotten and blackened to crisps.
+His parents mindlessly scrape their chopsticks across the ceramic dishes in jagged, inhuman movements, food rotten and burned to crisps.
 Hitori’s eyes dart rapidly, unfocused, over their stripped faces.
 Only barren skin remains, devoid of any recognizable features.
-A cruel replica produced from his inability to remember—a vulgar rebirth.
+And yet, they're less agonizing to confront in this state than what they were before.

 Hitori leaves the table and gazes out the window, his breath immobilized by the jagged frost blooming over the glass like a frozen field of corpses.
 Icicles hang from the protruding roof as teeth.
 As an open maw that frames him.
 The warmth from the fireplace paints faint reflections across it all.